QY02/SUSTech-24Spring-CS304-SE/report1-11.md

 6. **User Management:** The system efficiently handles user access with secure login and registration processes.
 Users can manage their profiles and preferences.
 The system governs varying user roles with distinct permissions, ensuring differential access to functionalities.
 -- Highlight: Two-factor authentication,  token-based authentication (Redis)

-7. **Publish a New****Event****:** The platform facilitates event initiators in submitting comprehensive details via a user-friendly form, including title, description, date, time, location and so on.
+7. **Publish a New Event:** The platform facilitates event initiators in submitting comprehensive details via a user-friendly form, including title, description, date, time, location and so on.
 Administrators review submissions to ensure accuracy and appropriateness, providing feedback for necessary adjustments.
 Upon approval, events are seamlessly integrated for user viewing and participation, fostering community engagement.
 -- Highlight: Logical and beautiful interface design

 #### **Non-functional Requirements:**